skipio11/chaos-engineering/content/30_eks/20_node_terminate/03_attack.en.md

 kubectl get nodes
 ```

 Go to the AWS FIS service page and select `TerminateEKSNodes` from the list of experiment templates.
 Then use the on-screen **Actions** button to start the experiment.
 AWS FIS shuts down EKS nodes for up to 70% of currently running instances.
 In this experiment, this value is 40% and it is configured in the experiment template.
 You can edit this value in the target selection mode configuration if you want to change the number of EKS nodes to shut down.
-When the experiment started, you can see the terminated instances on the EC2 service page, and you will see the new instances will appear shortly after the EKS node is shut down.
+When the experiment started, you can see the terminated instances on the EC2 service page, and you will see the new instances will appear shortly after the EKS nodes are shut down.

 ![aws-fis-terminate-eks-nodes](/images/30_eks/aws-fis-terminate-eks-nodes.png)